I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 #### Difficulties with marriage/ civil partnership characteristic:

-The definition of civil partnership explicitly refers to a 'relevant gender change' which refers to a trans person with a GRC.
+The definition of civil partnership in the EA explicitly refers to a "relevant gender change" which refers to a trans person with a GRC.
 This means this section is unlikely to also include a wider definition of sex that includes those with a GRC implicitly, because where the legislators thought GRC status was relevant for their intended purpose, they explicitly mentioned it.

 #### Difficulties with single sex services and facilities: